Henrisen/see/README.md

 If the previous command outputs `YES`, then `curl` is installed and you can continue.

 If it returns `NO`, then `curl` is not installed.
-In this case you should check how to install `curl` on your system and then repeat this Step
+In this case, please check how to install `curl` on your system and then repeat this step.

-#### 2. Download the Installer from the Official Github
+#### 2. Download the Installer from the Official GitHub

-First, you have to remove any outdated version of the installer from your current working directory if present.
-Check if the installer is already present and remove it using this command:
+Remove any outdated installer from your current working directory, if present:

 ```bash
 [ -f ./install ] && rm -f ./install
 ```

-This command will use `curl` to download the installer into the current working directory:
+Next, use `curl` to download the latest installer:

 ```bash
 curl -O https://raw.githubusercontent.com/Henrisen/see/refs/heads/main/install
 ```

-#### 3. Run the installer
+#### 3. Run the Installer

 You will need sudo permissions to run the installer.
-To run the installer, run these commands:
+Use the following commands:

 ```bash
 chmod +x ./install
 sudo ./install
 ```

-#### Quick Install
+### Quick Install

-If you want one quick install command, use this:
+To install `see` with a single command:

 ```bash
 command -v curl >/dev/null 2>&1 || { echo "curl is not installed.
 Please install curl and try again."; exit 1; } && rm -f ./install && curl -s -O https://raw.githubusercontent.com/Henrisen/see/refs/heads/main/install && chmod +x ./install && sudo ./install